Mexican Club Leon Banned From FIFA Club World Cup - UrduPoint

 Leon had been drawn to face English giants Chelsea on June 16 in Atlanta before playing Brazil's Flamengo and Esperance of Tunisia.

-The 32-team event takes place from June 14 to July 13 in the United States.
+The 32-team event, in the first edition of it's expanded format, takes place from June 14 to July 13 in the United States.

 Alajuelense was knocked out in the round of 16 in the CONCACAF Champions League by clubs from the United States the last two seasons.